mattermost/docs/doc/installation/cloud/eks.md

 ## External Access to GitLab

-By default, GitLab will deploy an ingress which will create an associated Elastic Load Balancer (ELB).
+By default, GitLab will deploy an Ingress which will create an associated Elastic Load Balancer (ELB).
 Since the DNS names of the ELB cannot be known ahead of time, it's difficult to utilize [Let's Encrypt](https://letsencrypt.org/) to automatically provision HTTPS certificates.